 His last professional fight was a non-title rematch against fellow American boxer Muhammad Ali at 37 years of age, on September 20, 1972.
 Patterson lost the fight via 7th round RTD.

-Patterson defeated Cooper via 4th round KO.
+September 20, 1966: Floyd Patterson beats Henry Cooper via 4th round KO.

 Patterson knocked out 40 of his 64 opponents.
 By his last fight, his KO ratio was at 62.5%.
 Of his total 55 wins, 40 of them were via KO (72.7%).